clarehchao/WorkLifeSummary/README.md

 	- flexible with simple proof-of-concept implementation and experimentation
 	- ready to answer a research question using computation and experimenation
 	- quick to pick up tools or programing language to implement and conduct a research projects

+## When I became a mom to 2 silly and fun boys, I took some time to slow down and works on things when I can ...
+- Involved in a local co-op teaching preK kids about bible, the alphabet, counting, and fun games/crafts (lesson planning and teach at an age-appropriate manner)
+- Started illustration at nights or kids' nap time using Procreate on an IPAD making greeting cards and children's books ([My illustration portfolio](https://www.behance.net/shihyingclarechao)).
+- Realize my love of creating and finding ways to communicate a concept or idea using visualization, whether it's illustration or explore data to create a visualization best fit to tell a good story.